Chicago Motorcycle Accident Lawyer

 Drivers must adhere to the right of way while driving near motorcyclists.
 Sometimes, drivers fail to yield and crash into a motorcyclist while making a left turn, leading to serious injuries and fatalities.

-Driving Under the Influence
+Driving under the influence

 Alcohol and drugs severely impair many of the functions necessary for safe driving, including fine motor skills, judgement, concentration, and reaction time.
 Drivers who operate their vehicles while under the influence of these substances can collide into motorcyclists—leading to catastrophic injuries.

-Understanding the Risks of Motorcycle Accidents
+The Dangers of Motorcycle Accidents

 Driving a motorcycle is a fun and rewarding experience.
 For many it is not only a passion, but a way of life.
 Motorcyclists are entitled to all of the same rights and expectations held by the operator of a car when it comes to abiding by the traffic laws.
 Nonetheless, motorcyclists are 27 times more likely to be killed in a collision than a passenger in a car; and motorcyclists are five times more likely to be injured in a collision than the occupant of an automobile.

 The disparity in deaths and injuries between motorcycles and cars is based upon the simple fact that motorcycles do not afford riders with the same crash protections that occupants in automobiles have.
 Furthermore, motorcycles are smaller than cars and may not be as readily seen by inattentive or unsafe automobile drivers.
 When a motorcycle is struck by a car, it is not as stable and the rider will often lose control resulting in the bike crashing and the rider being ejected.
 The ejected rider may then strike a fixed object or face other traffic hazards.
-The Chicago motorcycle accident lawyers at TPMB understand riders and have a history of representing them and their families in cases involving injuries and wrongful death caused by inattentive and unsafe drivers.
+The lawyers at TPMB understand motorcycle riders and have a history of representing them and their families in cases involving injuries and wrongful death caused by inattentive and unsafe drivers.

 Additionally, motorcyclists often face unfair scrutiny and judgement from insurance companies.
 An insurance company representative may automatically assume that the accident is your fault, using inconsistencies between statements to deny or reduce your award.
 At Taxman, Pollock, Murray & Bekkerman, LLC, we understand the scrutiny that motorcyclists face and advocate aggressively for our clients during each stage of the case.
 We will guide you through the claim process and defend you against unfair judgement.